-5.5.2 Adding a Device (a.k.a.
+5.5.1 Adding a Device (a.k.a.
 Target Platform or CFE)

-Once modules are known to eNode Designer (i.e. visible in the Module Management window, see section 錯誤! 找不 到參照來源。) They can be added to the project.
-Since ADH Applications must have a platform to run on, the target platform must be added to the project first.
+Once modules are known to eNode Designer (i.e. visible in the Module Management window, see section 錯誤! 找不 到參照來源。) they can be added to the project.
+Since ADH Applications have to have a platform to run on, the target platform must be added to the project first.
 This can be achieved through the right-click menu on the project tree root.

-Figure 5-12 - Adding a device to the project.
+Figure 5-11 - Adding a device to the project.

-Figure 5-13 - Device added to project.
+Figure 5-12 - Device added to project.